 any relevant approved Affordable Housing Phase Scheme.

-Within a reasonable time period of receipt of a written request thereof the Owner shall pay to the District Council the District Council’s reasonable and proper costs incurred in reviewing and approving the Mid Stage Review.
+Within 5 Working Days (or such longer period as may be agreed in writing between the District Council and the Owner) of receipt of a written request thereof the Owner shall pay to the District Council the District Council’s reasonable and proper costs incurred in reviewing and approving the Mid Stage Review.

-Delivery of Additional Affordable Housing Dwellings

-The Owner will provide all Additional Affordable Housing Dwellings in accordance with the timing for delivering those Additional Affordable Housing Dwellings as identified in the relevant Early Stage Review or Mid Stage Review.

 Late Stage Review

 The Owner and the District Council covenant with each other as follows:

-If a Mid Stage Review was not required to be submitted pursuant to paragraph 2 of this Part 2, then up to 6 months in advance of, and no later than, the date of Practical Completion of 75% of the Dwellings permitted by the Planning Permission the Owner shall submit to the District Council for approval the Late Stage Review.(for the avoidance of doubt if a Mid Stage Review was required a Late Stage Review is not required)
+Up to 6 months in advance of, and no later than, the date of Practical Completion of 70% of the Dwellings permitted by the Planning Permission the Owner shall submit to the District Council for approval the Late Stage Review.

 The Late Stage Review shall identify: